Swords With Two Edges, The Puzzling World Of Budget Cinema Lenses.

 They have that special something.

-This is the key to it really, a cine lens needs to add beauty in some form without unwanted distraction, or if it adds distraction, it needs to be intended and still beautiful.
-Cinematographers often chase a distinctive “look”, but that look needs to be transcendent, spectacular, not just crude gimmick.
+This is the key to it really, a cine lens needs to add beauty in some form without distraction, or if it adds distraction, it needs to be intended and still beautiful.
+Cinematographers often chase a distinctive look, but that look needs to be transcendent, spectacular, not just crude gimmick.

-The reality is, the get the very best, cutting edge control of aberrations and clarity, the best lenses are needed.
-I recently googled the lens used by the makers of The Bear and was stunned, but not surprised by the $38,000 u.s. price tag.
+The reality is, to get the very best, the cutting edge control of aberrations and clarity, but also some magic, the best lenses are needed.
+I recently googled the lens used by the makers of The Bear and was stunned, but not surprised by the $38,000u.s. price tag.
+I guess if you want both quality and character, it costs.

-Probably the thing that stands out with cheaper cine glass, even the IRIX, is a lack of that mature confidence, that feeling that “you will know it when you see it” quality.
+Probably the thing that stands out with cheaper cine glass, even the IRIX, is a lack of a mature confidence, that feeling that “you will know it when you see it” quality.
 They are often good at some things, but fall short somewhere.

 Super sharp in the centre, but obvious distortion, swirly Bokeh, soft edges, just like an antique anamorphic, all for chump change.
 It even gets “better” is you use it on a full frame and split the difference in cropping.
-Its tiny form factor gets it no marks in the handling department.
+Its tiny form factor gets it zero marks in the handling department.

 Seriously, this is from a major Marvel production, complete with edge weirdness, CA and distortions galore.